The Why

 The geography wall.
 Trauma-specialised therapists are concentrated in big cities.
 Outside those cities, options narrow sharply.

 The language wall.
-Outside English, the canonical literature is sparse, the translations are uneven, and the cultural context — family honour, collectivism, the specific shapes family dysfunction takes in cultures the literature was not written for — is not always carried across.
+I crossed this one without feeling it — my own reading was in English — but most people never get the chance.
+Outside English, the canonical literature is sparse, translations are uneven, and the cultural context — family honour, collectivism, the specific shapes family dysfunction takes in cultures the literature was not written for — is not always carried across.

 What I built

-The product is the assembly of three things I wished I had had.
+The product is the assembly of three things I wished I had had — one for each kind of wall.

 Recognition over articulation.
-Two hundred questions written in first-person language, drawn from across the literature I had to gather myself, plain enough that no psychology background is required to read them.
-The user's job is to recognise, not to articulate from scratch.
+Instead of a blank page or a symptom checklist, you read plain first-person descriptions of experiences and mark what is true for you — and how much it cost you.
+Two hundred of them, drawn from across the literature I had to gather myself, written so that no psychology background is needed to read them.
+Your job is to recognise, not to articulate from scratch.

 A bounded process with an end.
 Not a subscription.
 Not a chat partner that wants to keep talking.
 A finite questionnaire, a finite letter, a clear stop.
-For people whose anxiety is partly driven by open-endedness, this is the point.
+For people whose anxiety is partly driven by open-endedness, the ending is part of the design.

-A tangible artefact.
-A .docx file the user owns.
+A document you can hold.
+A .docx file you own.
 Proof that the work was done, that the experiences are real, that what could not be said could finally be laid out in coherent form.
-Their words, assembled — not the model's.
+Your words, assembled — not the model's.

 See How It Works for what each phase actually does.